BashWorld/mpu/README.md

 The above example shows how a single worker can ask all worker processes (including itself) to execute a function.
 Even though every worker process is trying to ask all worker processes to execute the `fun` function, `mp-unit` module makes sure that only a single call goes to all processes.
 Thus, working as though only a single process called the `sendW2WS` (Worker-To-Workers) function.

+### Updates
+Added sendW2M (Worker-to-Master) function
+(future update will add a flag to make sure that only a single call is executed, if called from all the workers
+)